Heck cattle: History

 In 1932 the first bull that Heinz Heck believed to resemble the aurochs was born and named Glachl.
 He was a 75% Corsican and 25% (Gray cattle × Lowland × Highland × Angeln) cross.
 This bull and his father were subsequently bred into further breeds to increase weight.
 As a consequence most modern Heck cattle go back to Central European dairy and beef cattle that were supplemented by cattle from other regions.
-Advocates of Heck cattle often claim that Heinz′ and Lutz′ breeding results looked largely identically, thus ″proving the success″ of their experiment.
+Advocates of Heck cattle often claim that Heinz' and Lutz' breeding results looked largely identical, thus "proving the success" of their experiment.
 However, Berlin and Munich Heck cattle did not look very similar.